 Neuromorphic chips are a type of computing hardware designed to mimic how the human brain works.
 Unlike traditional processors that follow step-by-step instructions, these chips process information using structures inspired by neurons and synapses.
 This approach is based on the concept of spiking neural networks, where signals are transmitted only when needed, similar to biological systems.

-The main reason neuromorphic chips exist is to overcome limitations in conventional computing.
-As artificial intelligence applications grow more complex, traditional hardware struggles with energy efficiency, speed, and scalability.
-Neuromorphic computing introduces a new way to process data that is more adaptive, efficient, and capable of handling real-time learning.
+Neuromorphic chips exist to overcome the limitations of conventional computing.
+As AI applications grow more complex, traditional hardware struggles with energy efficiency, speed, and scalability.

 Why Neuromorphic Chips Matter Today